charliecalvert/CloudNotes/Assignments/React/ReactProps.md

 ![PropType warnings at run time][ptwrt]

-First install the prop-types package:
+First install the prop-types package in the client directory:

     npm install --save prop-types